Veetmatle/Digit-Recognition-Pytorch/README.md

-Hello, this is a simple neural network written in Python, pytorch as a beginning learning project.
-Feel free to copy.
+Hello, this is a simple neural network written in Python (pytorch) as a beginning learning project.
 General information:

 Basically we work on provided data from MNIST dataset, which is divided into training and testing data.
 ![image](https://github.com/user-attachments/assets/c7998cd2-b5fc-4e9d-81ba-79fa621bf604)